Ronan-WeScale/lgtm-multi-tenant-proxy/README.md

 Note *(temporary hard coded behavior)*:
 This proxy also accepts an OAuth token and associates it to the `read` user specified in the auth-config file in order to set the request header `X-Scope-OrgID` with the OrgID related to the `read` user.
-This way, we can validate OAuth token support in grafana-multi-tenant-proxy without changing the current behavior around OrgID management.
+This way, we can validate OAuth token support in lgtm-multi-tenant-proxy without changing the current behavior around OrgID management.

 ### Requirements